mctjames/enigma/README.md

 # React Enigma Simulator

-This project aimed to recreate the German encryption device, the Enigma Machine, using modern technology specifically React and JavaScript.
+This project aimed to recreate the German encryption device, the Enigma Machine, using modern technology, specifically React and JavaScript.

 ## How to Access the Site